frajaroco/msfstpp/README.md

 ## Installation guide

-The easiest way to install the development version of `msfstpp` from GitHub is using the devtools package which can be installed run the next command:
+The easiest way to install the development version of `msfstpp` from GitHub is using the remotes package which can be installed run the next command:
 ```
 install.packages('remotes')
 ```